Calculators for Estimating Noise Amplitudes & Selecting the Best Data Converter

 Renesas' Thermal Noise Calculator (TNC) and Effective Number of Bits (ENOB) Calculator help analyze noise that is present in semiconductor devices as well as noise due to signal processing in data converters.

 Using the calculators, you can enter or find all parameters.
-The calculators also offer indication of consistent parameters, validation to prevent illegal entries, and import, export and graphing functionality.
+The calculators also offer an indication of consistent parameters, validation to prevent illegal entries, and import, export and graphing functionality.

 - Windows 7® or Windows® 8